leonardo-iheme/whad_camad_datasets/README.md

 # Wound Healing Assay Dataset (WHAD) and Cell Adhesion and Motility Assay Dataset (CAMAD)

 This repository contains the codes for visualizing and processing the Wound Healing Assay Dataset (WHAD) and Cell Adhesion and Motility Assay Dataset (CAMAD) datasets.
-The datasets are available at [Zenodo](https://zenodo.org/record/4640734#.YH9Q9pMzZQI).
+The datasets are available at XXXX.

 The WHAD dataset contains images of MCF7 and MCF10A cells in 2D wound healing assays.
 The CAMAD dataset contains images and videos of MCF7 cells in 3D cell adhesion and motility assays.